Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Introduction

-Moreover, hiring discrimination perpetuates the equilibrium economy through firms' vacancy postings.
-Prejudiced firms compete with non-prejudiced firms for unemployed white workers, driving up wage rates for white workers across the economy.
-This wage pressure reduces the expected profits of non-prejudiced firms, leading them to post fewer vacancies overall.
-The resulting decline in non-prejudiced job openings directly limits employment opportunities for black workers, contributing to lower wages, higher unemployment rates, and adverse wealth accumulation for them.
+The main message of this paper is that labor market frictions can sustain hiring discrimination as an equilibrium outcome.
+Our calibration shows that prejudiced firms incur higher vacancy posting costs to discriminate against black workers.
+Yet, they sustain positive profits by maintaining a lower turnover rate upon hiring white workers.
+Moreover, hiring discrimination affects the equilibrium economy through firms' vacancy postings.
+Prejudiced firms compete with non-prejudiced firms for white workers, driving up their wage rates across the economy.
+This wage pressure reduces the expected profit of non-prejudiced firms, leading them to post fewer vacancies overall.
+The resulting decline in job openings at non-prejudiced firms directly limits employment opportunities for black workers, contributing to lower wages, higher unemployment, and adverse wealth accumulation.
+In a counterfactual economy without prejudiced firms, these racial disparities narrow substantially.

-In a counterfactual economy without prejudiced firms, the racial unemployment gap disappears, and the wage gap decreases significantly.
-Such a reduction in labor market disparity leads to asymmetric welfare changes.
-Black workers' employment opportunities and wages increase because non-prejudiced firms expand their vacancy postings to fill positions left by prejudiced firms.
-As a result, black workers experience a welfare increase, with the most significant gains among high-productivity black workers.
-White workers, however, lose the exclusive job opportunities that prejudiced firms previously provided.
-Their average wage declines, and their unemployment rate rises.
-This leads to a moderate welfare decrease, especially among the lowest-productivity and lowest-wealth white workers.
-Due to asymmetrical job destruction shocks and vacancy posting costs, non-prejudiced firms cannot fully replace prejudiced firms.
-However, if we maintain the race-specific job destruction shocks, eliminating prejudiced hiring has a much smaller adverse impact on white workers.
+Eliminating discriminatory hiring also yields significant welfare gains.
+Black workers experience a 12.9\% increase in welfare as non-prejudiced firms expand their vacancy postings, which in turn improves their job opportunities and wages.
+Although white workers incur a modest 0.5\% welfare decline due to the loss of exclusive job opportunities, the overall welfare of the economy rises by 1.5\% because the gains for black workers more than offset the losses for white workers.